NEW RULES, NEW PLAYERS, AND NEW RISKS

 In the financial markets, bonds exist with environmental attributes.

-What is being sold?
+What is old?

 The seller currently sells a reduction into a derivative market.
 There may be an agreement for performance.